freieslabor/prepaid-mate/README.rst

     $ prepaid-mate-new-drink

 You will be asked if the preset barcode is correct.
-Then set a name, a price and volume.
+Then set name, price and volume.

 .. |python3.5| image:: https://img.shields.io/badge/python-3.5-blue.svg